 Calculation and practical estimation

 For a first estimate, the tearing force can be calculated from a representative tensile strength and the effective cross-section: FR ≈ σR · A. Typical tensile strengths are about 2–4 MPa for normal concrete (splitting tension); for natural stone they vary widely (e.g., limestone approx. 3–10 MPa, granites significantly higher); for structural steel they are on the order of several hundred MPa.
 In practice, notches, holes, and edge distance largely govern the required tool force.
+For planning, conservative ranges and partial allowances for imperfections, friction, and restraint are recommended.

 Example 1: Crack initiation in a concrete slab

 A 30 cm wide and 15 cm thick slab zone (A = 0.045 m²) with an average splitting tensile strength of 3 MPa yields a rough tearing force of F ≈ 3·106 N/m² · 0.045 m² = 135 kN.
 Under direct shear loading, locally lower forces are sufficient to initiate the first crack due to notch and bending effects; for complete separation, however, allowances for crack propagation, friction, and reinforcement load contributions must be included.
+The estimate is sensitive to actual restraint and to the presence of near-surface defects.

 Example 2: Pulling out an anchor

 For an M16 bar (A ≈ 157 mm²) and a steel tensile strength of 500 MPa, the theoretical result is F ≈ 78.5 kN.
 In practice, however, the bond tensile strength in concrete often governs failure.
-If a bond area of 2,000 mm² with 2 MPa bond tensile strength is assumed, F ≈ 4 kN is already sufficient to release the bond—the steel remains undamaged.
+If a bond area of 2,000 mm² with 2 MPa bond tensile strength is assumed, F ≈ 4 kN is already sufficient to release the bond – the steel remains undamaged.
 The estimate must therefore always consider bond and boundary conditions.

 Measurement and testing methods